VrajPrajapati6/Cortex-AI/README.md

-# Cortex: The AI-Powered Backend Observability & Root Cause Analysis Platform
+# Cortex — Distributed Observability & Root Cause Analysis Platform

 Welcome to **Cortex**!
 This document serves as the ultimate, exhaustive guide to the entire platform.
 Whether you are a newcomer to the repository, a developer looking to contribute, or a senior engineer reviewing the architectural decisions, this guide leaves no stone unturned.
 It explains every single component, algorithm, database table, mathematical scoring system, and feature we have built—all in plain, easy-to-understand English.